 Lime Crime is a cruelty free brand whose vegan lipstick shades I have often admired, but did not try until recently.
 When I received the release statement about Babette I knew that had to change.
-Babette is a creamy pastel coral shade.
+Lime Crime Babette is cruelty free, vegan, and a creamy pastel coral shade.
 Coral is one of my favorite lip shades because it’s so versatile.
 I also love a good nude lip shade.
 Babette is the perfect mix of the two.

 Claims: “Opaque lipstick in a rainbow of statement shades, to match your individuality!”